mookums/zzz/README.md

 ## Optimization
 zzz is **very** fast.
 Through a combination of methods, such as allocation at start up and avoiding thread contention, we are able to extract tons of performance out of a fairly simple implementation. zzz is quite robust currently but is still early stage software.
 It's currently been running in production, serving my [site](https://muki.gg).

-We are nearly as fast as gnet (zzz is 2% slower at 1000 concurrent connections), the fastest plaintext HTTP server according to [TechEmpower](https://www.techempower.com/benchmarks/#hw=ph&test=plaintext&section=data-r22), while consuming only ~21% of the memory that gnet requires.
+With the recent migration to [tardy](https://github.com/mookums/tardy), zzz is about as fast as gnet, the fastest plaintext HTTP server according to [TechEmpower](https://www.techempower.com/benchmarks/#hw=ph&test=plaintext&section=data-r22), while consuming only ~22% of the memory that gnet requires.

 ![benchmark (request per sec)](./docs/benchmark/req_per_sec_ccx63_24.png)